Sowmyaveerappan/Tripadvisor-task/README.md

 # Tripadvisor-task
-Have created this page using html and css properties
+Have created this page using html and css properties.